RobTillaart/AD985X/README.md

   - Note setFrequencyF is affected by the autoUpdateFlag.
 The frequency is limited by the MaxFrequency of the class used.
 Returns false if limited.
 - **uint32_t getMaxFrequency()** returns the maximum frequency that can be set.
-For the AD9850 this is 20 MHz.
+  - For the AD9850 this is 20 MHz.
-For the AD9851 this is 70 MHz.
+  - For the AD9851 this is 70 MHz.
 - **float getFrequency()** returns the frequency set.
 As it returns a float it might loose some accuracy at higher frequencies.
 - **bool setPhase(uint8_t phase = 0)** set the phase in units of 11.25°  0..31 allowed.
 Default it sets the phase to 0.
 Returns false if phase > 31, no change to phase in that case.
 - **uint8_t getPhase()** returns the phase set, 0 by default.
-One need to multiply by 11.25° to get the actual angle.
+  - multiply by 11.25° to get the actual phase angle in degrees.
+  - multiply by (PI \* 0.0625) to get actual phase angle in radians.

 ### Calibration